JeffersonLab/iguana/doc/configuration.md

 > [!NOTE]
 > If the Iguana installation is relocated, the environment variable `$IGUANA_CONFIG_PATH` _must_ be used at runtime.

-## Copy the default directory, and modify
+## Option 1: Copy the default directory, and modify

 First, copy the default configuration directory to your work area, or to your analysis code source tree; we'll call the copied directory `my_iguana_config`, as an example.
 If `$IGUANA_CONFIG_PATH` is the default configuration directory (_i.e._ you have not set or modified this variable yourself), you may run:
 ```bash